crazyants/custom-auth-site/README.md

 1) Download the repository from GitHub.

 2) Generate a binary release for the custom auth site.
-Within Visual Studio you can do this by opening the TODO solution file; creating a publish profile to publish files to disk; and running the publish command from within Visual Studio.
+Within Visual Studio you can do this by opening the custom auth site solution file; creating a publish profile to publish files to disk; and running the publish command from within Visual Studio.
 This will generate a set of files that can be deployed to the IIS application root on the web server (which we will create later in these instructions).

 3) Create a new Application Pool named "AspNetCore".
-For the Managed Runtime setting choose "No managed runtime."
-For now we will leave the Application Pool to run under the ApplicationPoolIdenttiy virtual user.
+For the .NET Framework setting choose "No managed code."
+For now we will leave the Application Pool to run under the ApplicationPoolIdentiy virtual user.

 4) Create a folder to hold all of the custom auth site web files.
 This will be the web root directory.
 Copy the files from Step 2 into this folder.